tkolker/ImageHoleFiller/readme.txt

 	[0.4f, -1f, -1f],
 	[0.2f, 0.1f, -1f]]

+ - Output is a file containing the new 2D array located in the same library as the origin file.
+   The new file name is: origin file name + "_holeFilled".

 USAGE:
  java -jar ImageHoleFiller.jar <image_file_path> <connectivity_type> <weight_function> <epsilon> <exponent>

 	Parameters (must be in the specified order, all mandatory):
 	1. image_file_path : Image file path
-	2. connectivity_type : Pixel connectivity type
+	2. connectivity_type : Pixel connectivity type (expected value 4 or 8)
-	3. weight_function : Weight function for fill algorithm (for "DefaultWeightFunction"/any other function name, default function will be used);
+	3. weight_function : Weight function for fill algorithm (expected value: "DefaultWeightFunction");
-	4. epsilon : Epsilon for default weight function
+	4. epsilon : Epsilon for default weight function (expected value: small float)
 	5. exponent : Exponent for weight function

+Example:
+	java -jar ImageHoleFiller.jar image.txt 8 DefaultWeightFunction 0.1 2

-TIME COMPLEXITY:
+FILL ALGORITHM TIME COMPLEXITY:
 	(1) Weight function time complexity is O(1) (since Math.pow complexity is O(1))
 	(2) Calculate the value of a single "hole" pixel time complexity is O(m), where m is the number of boundaries.
 	(3) Calculate value of n "hole" pixels time complexity is O(n*m)